Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

-\begin{rem} The existence of open and dense sets of sequences on which $\tau^\infty$ is smaller than $\varep$ is easily deduced from the first part of the theorem by applying the continuity of $\tau^k$ on a generic subset (Corollary~\ref{conttaukk}). \end{rem}
+The existence of open and dense sets of sequences on which $\overline\tau^\infty$ is smaller than $\varep$ is easily deduced from the first part of the theorem by applying the continuity of $\overline\tau^k$.
+By using the continuity of $\tau$ on a generic subset (Corollary~\ref{conttaukk}), one gets the same statement for $\tau$.

-\begin{rem} We can easily prove that the intersection of the submanifold $V_q$ with $O_n(\R)$ is again a positive codimension submanifold of $O_n(\R)$.
+\begin{rem} It is possible to prove that the intersection of the submanifold $V_q$ with $O_n(\R)$ is again a positive codimension submanifold of $O_n(\R)$.
 From this fact we deduce the fact announced in the introduction that Theorem \ref{ConjPrincip} remains true for generic sequences of isometries (see also \cite{Gui15b} for an alternative proof). \end{rem}

-From the second part of this theorem one easily deduce the following consequence for sequence of random iid matrices.
+The last part of this theorem deals with $\overline\tau$; one can easily get a similar statement for $\tau$ by combining it with Lemma \ref{LemTauxDiff2}.
+This leads to the following consequence for sequences of random iid matrices.

 \begin{coro} Let $\mu$ be a measure on $SL_n(\R)$ with nonempty interior support.
 Then, for almost every sequence $(A_k)_{k\ge 1}$ of independent identically distributed matrices with distribution $\mu$, we have $\tau^\infty\big( (A_k)_{k\ge 1}\big)=0$. \end{coro}